 Medical Declaration Form:

 All travelers must complete a confidential medical declaration form, signed by a doctor, stating that they are fit to travel.
 This form will be available in advance of travel, and must be filled out, brought on board, and personally delivered to the doctor upon embarkation.
-Boarding may denied if this form is not presented at the time of embarkation.
+Boarding may be denied if this form is not presented at the time of embarkation.

-Multilingual Departures: English/Norwegian/German (All Departures)
+Multilingual Departures: English/German/French (All Departures)

-Airfare not detailed in the inclusions; transfers not detailed in inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry; fuel surcharge may apply.
+International flights; transfers not detailed in the inclusions; passport and visa fees; travel protection plan; luggage handling; a la carte menu selections not detailed in the inclusions; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment (except for suites); optional excursions and small-group adventures; optional small-group Explorer Photo program; items of a personal nature such as laundry and spa/wellness treatments; gratuities; fuel surcharge may apply.

 PHOTOS: © Andrea Kalvig Anderson, © Dominic Barrington, © Stefan Dall, © Karsten Bidstrup, © Ralph Lee Hopkins, © Hurtigruten